Understanding Tri-Mortgage Credit Reports: Here’s What You Should Know

 The Bottom Line

 Don’t worry about not being able to read your tri-merge credit report.
 You already have plenty of information about your financial history available to you in the form of the individual reports maintained by ExperianTM, Equifax® and TransUnion®.
-And if you want to boost your FICO® core, make all your monthly payments on time and pay down as much of your credit card debt as you can.
+If you want to boost your FICO® score, make all your monthly payments on time and pay down as much of your credit card debt as you can.

 If you’re ready to start your own mortgage journey, you can begin the approval process today with us.